pop-os/cosmic-text/README.md

 implementation, reusing some of the static fallback lists in browsers such as Chromium and Firefox.
 Linux, macOS, and Windows are supported with the full feature set.
 Other platforms may need to implement font fallback capabilities.

-## Screenshots
+Universal Declaration of Human Rights

-Arabic translation of Universal Declaration of Human Rights [![Arabic screenshot](screenshots/arabic.png)](screenshots/arabic.png)
+[![Arabic screenshot](screenshots/arabic.png)](screenshots/arabic.png)

 Hindi translation of Universal Declaration of Human Rights